Cs4System/Eurorack/README.md

 - small and dense SMD build (0603, TSSOP)

 ## Order
-- Preorder: If you are interested in a set of PCB+panel or a finished build please let me know via Email: lorenz-neumann[at]gmx.de
+- Preorder: If you are interested in a set of PCB+panel or a finished build please let me know via Muffwiggler